 As a Marriage Counselor, I work with women who say they love themselves but allow their partner to mistreat them.
 They make excuses for them and settle as they are afraid to be alone, criticized, judged, or whatever narrative they’ve bought into that tolerates bad behavior.
 Don’t waste your life away on the wrong person.
 If you’re married and your relationship is not making you happy then perhaps you should explore the reasons why.
 If you’re dating and you think you’re settling perhaps you need to get to know yourself better so you know what you want in a relationship before you marry this man.

 Don’t marry the wrong guy for all the wrong reasons.
 Get the clarity you need to stop settling and start exploring and creating what you truly want for yourself and your relationship.
+My book “Happy Me Happy We: Six Steps To Know Yourself So you Know What You Want In a Relationship” will get you that sense of self.
 Call me at (858) 735-1139 if you think the man you married isn’t the partner you want.